Last Updated on June 16, 2021

 Buntzen Lake is also a fantastic place to go for a swim during the summer.
 However, you will have to arrive early to get a spot as the parking lot fills up fast, especially on weekends.

-Family Friendly Hikes In Chilliwack
+Kid Friendly Hikes In Chilliwack

 Teapot Hill in Chilliwack is found within Cultus Lake Provincial Park.
 It is a short 5.5km out and back trail.
 As you wander the trail, you will find dozens of teapots and teacups.
 We counted over 100 on our adventure!
 The trail takes around two hours.

 It is an easy hike with a net elevation gain of around 250m, though at times you may feel a bit of the uphill.
-However, if you are enjoying searching for the teapots, you should hardly notice.
+However, if you are enjoying searching for teapots, you should hardly notice.

 Keep in mind that when you go you may not find as many teapots as we did.
 We were lucky!
 From time to time the teapots are cleaned up as they create a hazard and trash when they are smashed.